Alzheimer’s disease is the most common form of dementia; it’s a progressive disease with symptoms worsening over a number of years .

 Alzheimer’s Disease, Cord Blood and Stem Cells

 Studies using mice have shown some promise using stem cells to treat Alzheimer’s.
-One study found that mice who had received human umbilical cord blood showed improved cognitive capacities, particularly learning, memory and motor function.
+One study found that the mice which had received human umbilical cord blood showed improved cognitive capacities, particularly learning, memory and motor function.
 The team conducting the study found that monocytes (a type of white blood cell) derived from human umbilical cord blood consumed and cleared the plaque fragments responsible for AD .

 Human trials are currently underway to determine the safety and effectiveness of cord blood stem cells in Alzheimer’s.
 A combined phase 1/2a trial (NCT02054208) is expected to conclude in December 2015 .

 Induced pluripotent stem cells (iPS) are playing a crucial role in the study of Alzheimer’s disease.
 Taking skin cells from patients with Alzheimer’s scientists are able to reprogramme the cells to create neurons.
-These neurons show some of the key features of Alzheimer’s and could enable scientists to better understand how and why the brain produces the plaques and tangles which cause the disease.
+These neurons show some of the key features of Alzheimer’s and could enable scientists to better understand how and why the brain produces the plaques and tangles that cause the disease.
 This in turn can lead to the development of effective therapies being developed .